keboola/developers-docs/cli/index.md

 #### Files

-- To upload file, use the [file upload](/cli/commands/remote/file/upload/) command.
+- To upload a file, use the [file upload](/cli/commands/remote/file/upload/) command.
-- To download file, use the [file download](/cli/commands/remote/file/download/) command.
+- To download a file, use the [file download](/cli/commands/remote/file/download/) command.

-#### Buckets and Tables
+#### Buckets and tables

 These commands can be used to manage the [buckets](https://help.keboola.com/storage/buckets/) and [tables](https://help.keboola.com/storage/tables/) in your project:
-- To create new bucket, use the [create bucket](/cli/commands/remote/create/bucket/).
+- To create a new bucket, use the [create bucket](/cli/commands/remote/create/bucket/) command.
-- To create new table, use the [create table](/cli/commands/remote/create/table/) commands.
+- To create a new table, use the [create table](/cli/commands/remote/create/table/) command.

 The resulting [tables](https://help.keboola.com/storage/tables/) will be empty, so you may want to use:
-- The [table import](/cli/commands/remote/table/import/) command to import some data.
+- The [table import](/cli/commands/remote/table/import/) command to import data.
 - The [table unload](/cli/commands/remote/table/unload/) command can be used to take data out of a table and store it in a file.

 For convenience, you can use combined commands:
-- The [table upload](/cli/commands/remote/table/upload/) command cobines [file upload](/cli/commands/remote/file/upload/) + [table import](/cli/commands/remote/table/import/) operations.
+- The [table upload](/cli/commands/remote/table/upload/) command combines the [file upload](/cli/commands/remote/file/upload/) + [table import](/cli/commands/remote/table/import/) operations.
-- The [table download](/cli/commands/remote/table/download/) command cobines [table unload](/cli/commands/remote/table/unload/) + [file download](/cli/commands/remote/file/download/) operations.
+- The [table download](/cli/commands/remote/table/download/) command combines the [table unload](/cli/commands/remote/table/unload/) + [file download](/cli/commands/remote/file/download/) operations.

 These commands may be a little heavy if you are dealing with a lot of data.
 - If you just want a quick sample, use the [table preview](/cli/commands/remote/table/preview/) command.